-Prophet inequality (as well as the secretary problem) has also been studied beyond a matroid or a matching.
-For the intersection of $p$ matroids, Kleinberg and Weinberg~\cite{KW-STOC12} gave an $O(1/p)$-approximation prophet inequality.
+Prophet inequality (and the secretary problem) has also been studied beyond a matroid or a matching.
+For the intersection of $p$ matroids, Kleinberg and Weinberg~\cite{KW-STOC12} gave an $O(1/p)$-competitive prophet inequality.
 Later, D\"{u}tting and Kleinberg~\cite{dutting2015polymatroid} extended this result to polymatroids.
 Rubinstein~\cite{rubinstein2016beyond} and Rubinstein and Singla~\cite{RS-SODA17} consider prophet inequalities and secretary problem for arbitrary downward-closed set systems.
 Babaioff et al.~\cite{babaioff2007matroids} show a lower bound of $\Omega(\log n \log\log n)$ for this problem.
-Prophet inequalities have also been studied for many combinatorial optimization problems (see e.g. \cite{DEHLS17,garg2008stochastic,gobel2014online,Meyerson-FOCS01}). \paragraph{Prophet Secretary.} The original prophet inequality setting assumes either the buyer values or the buyer arrival order is chosen by an adversary.
+Prophet inequalities have also been studied for many combinatorial optimization problems, e.g., \cite{DEHLS17,garg2008stochastic,gobel2014online,Meyerson-FOCS01}. \paragraph{Prophet Secretary.}~The prophet inequality setting assumes either the buyer values or the buyer arrival order is chosen by an adversary.
 In practice, however, it is often conceivable that there is no adversary acting against you.
 Can we design better strategies in such settings?
-The {\em prophet secretary} model introduced by the Esfandiari, Hajiaghayi, Liaghat, and Monemizadeh~\cite{EHLM17} is a natural way to consider such a process where we assume both {\em stochastic knowledge} about buyer values and that the buyers arrive in a uniformly random order.
-The goal is to design a strategy that maximizes expected accepted value, where the expectation is over the random arrival order, the stochastic buyer values, and also any internal randomness of the strategy.
+The {\em prophet secretary} model introduced by the Esfandiari, Hajiaghayi, Liaghat, and Monemizadeh~\cite{EHLM17} is a natural way to consider such a process assuming both {\em stochastic knowledge} about buyer values and uniformly random buyers' arrival order.
+The goal is to design a strategy that maximizes expected accepted value, where the expectation is over the random arrival order, the stochastic buyer values, and internal randomness of the strategy.

-This work indeed introduced a natural combination of the fundamental problems of prophet and secretary above.
-More formally, in the \textit{prophet secretary} problem we are initially given $n$ distributions $\mathcal{D}_1,\ldots,\mathcal{D}_n$ from which $X_1,\ldots,X_n$ are drawn.
-Then after applying a random permutation $\pi(1),\ldots,\pi(n)$ the values of the items are given to us in an online fashion, i.e., at step $i$ both $\pi(i)$ and $X_{\pi(i)}$ are revealed.
-The goal is to stop the sequence in a way that maximizes the expected value\footnote{Over all random permutations and draws from distributions} of the most recent item.
-Esfandiari, Hajiaghayi, Liaghat, and Monemizadeh~\cite{EHLM17} provide an algorithm that uses different thresholds for different items, and achieves an approximation factor of $1-1/e$ when $n$ tends to infinity.